 Mycobacteria ulcerans, a slow-growing acid-fast bacillus (AFB), arose from Mycobacteria marinum and acquired a virulence plasmid coding for mycolactone, a necrotizing, apoptotic, immunosuppressive toxin that mediates pathogenesis.
 BU is characterized clinically by indolent necrotizing skin, subcutaneous and sometimes bone lesions, often with severe residual scarring.
 It is an important public health issue.

 The incidence of BU is highest in West Africa, particularly Benin, Ivory Coast, and Ghana, although increased severity and spread of M. ulcerans have been reported in Southeastern Australia between 1998 and 2017.
-Far fewer cases have been reported in Australia, China, Japan, Mexico, Papua, and in some South American countries such as Colombia, French Guiana, Brazil, and Peru.
+Far fewer cases have been reported in China, Japan, Mexico, Papua, and in some South American countries such as Colombia, French Guiana, Brazil, and Peru.
 In industrialized countries, the disease is occasionally imported.
 A history of travel to endemic regions, especially West Africa, is important.
 Geographically, multiple strains of M. ulcerans exhibit variable pathogenicity and immunogenicity.

 In endemic regions, exposure to stagnant water, especially swampy areas, may be a predisposing factor.
 One plausible mode of transmission is minor skin trauma meditating inoculation of M. ulcerans, but other modes, and reservoirs, are under investigation.
 In Australia, BU is considered a zoonosis transmitted by mosquitoes from opossums to humans.

 Somewhat similar to tuberculosis, exposure of cutaneous tissues to M. ulcerans may lead to one of three outcomes: